lyang420/lyang420/README.md

 I graduated from the University of Maryland, College Park with my bachelor's in 2024.

 Big fan of C, Python, Java, JavaScript, and Ruby.
-I've also worked with HTML/CSS, Dart, MySQL, and a few variants of x86 Assembly.
+I've also worked with HTML/CSS, Dart, MySQL, and Assembly Language.
 Learning Rust.

 Don't ask me about Haskell.